← All varieties

 Fruit

-Form: Rather oblong, with ends singularly round, resembling a long Bergamot Pear.
+Form and Size: Rather oblong, with singularly round ends, resembling a long Bergamot Pear.

 Stem: Rather long.